-The one- to five-year-old SBT, which school from late spring to autumn in surface waters of the eastern Great Australian Bight, SA, were fished by five purse seiners during 2012-13, with various live bait, pontoon-towing and feeding vessels also involved.
-The majority of the purse seine fishing commenced in mid December 2012 and finished in mid March 2013.
+The one- to five-year-old SBT, which school from late spring to autumn in surface waters of the eastern Great Australian Bight, SA, were fished by six purse seiners during 2013-14, with various live bait, pontoon-towing and feeding vessels also involved.
+The majority of the purse seine fishing commenced in mid December 2013 and finished in early February 2014.
+Two vessels conducted longline, and pole and line operations, and four vessels conducted trolling operations in the waters off SA in the 2013-14 season.
+This catch using line methods was from the WTBF.